LinkPovilas/open-weather-map-e2e/README.md

 ### Chosen Approach To Writing UI Tests

-Since we start in an already authenticated state for each test, I've decided to move the steps needed to navigate to the "My API Keys" page into a separate test suite, and instead navigate directly to the page URL.
+Since we start each test in an already authenticated state, I've decided to move the steps needed to navigate to the "My API Keys" page into a separate test suite and instead navigate directly to the page URL.

 I created an `apiKey` fixture, which is used in both UI and API tests to avoid setup duplication.

-Splitting by concern like this, in my opinion, allows us to have shorter, more focused tests without sacrificing test coverage.
+In my opinion, splitting by concern in this way allows us to have shorter, more focused tests without sacrificing test coverage.

 ## API